CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04b2-PortTrack-Ex1.md

 Loopback interfaces.
 Let's create a couple of Loopback interfaces that we can administratively shut down and enable at-will.
 This way we can simulate the behavior of periodic interface usage.

-    Enter global configuration mode with the `configure terminal` command , which will be indicated by the `csr1 (config)#` prompt, for example:
+    Enter global configuration mode, which will be indicated by the `csr1(config)#` prompt, with the `configure terminal` command, for example:

     ```
     csr1#configure terminal